Eden Prairie, Minnesota: Geography

 Eden Prairie is about 11 mi southwest of Minneapolis along the northern side of the Minnesota River.

 Interstate 494, U.S. Highways 169 and 212, and Minnesota State Highway 5 are four of the city's main routes.

 Eden Prairie's land consists of rolling hills and bluffs overlooking the Minnesota River, with zones of prairie and mixed (primarily deciduous) forests.
-Eden Prairie has parks, such as Staring Lake Park and Bryant Lakes Regional Park, with trails for running and biking.
+Eden Prairie has parks such as Round Lake Park, Staring Lake Park and Bryant Lake Regional Park, with trails for running and biking.

 According to the United States Census Bureau, the city has an area of 35.19 sqmi, of which 32.45 sqmi is land and 2.74 sqmi is water.